sboistel/docki/docs/linux/fstab.md

-# fstab

-Filesystem table AKA fstab
+# Filesystem table AKA fstab

 It is a set of rules used to control how different filesystems are treated each time they are introduced to a system.